Travel

 General Information

 Students are not required to obtain a travel signature on their immigration document (I-20 or DS-2019) or have a valid F-1 or J-1 visa if they plan to travel within the United States, including Hawaii and Alaska.
-However, the Division of International Education recommends that students carry a valid passport, photo ID (SF State ID or Driver’s License), and Form I-20 or Form DS-2019 while traveling within the U.S.
+However, the Division of International Education recommends that students carry a valid passport, photo ID (SFSU ID or Driver’s License), and Form I-20 or Form DS-2019 while traveling within the U.S.

 Students who plan to travel outside the United States must obtain a travel signature on their Form I-20 (F-1 International Students) or Form DS-2019 (J-1 Exchange Students).